kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

 **Redshift Federated Queries**: query and analyse across DB, DWH and lakes

-- Tie RS to Amazon RDS or Aurora (Postgres, MySQL)
+- Allow Redshift to access Amazon RDS or Aurora (Postgres, MySQL) in the same query
-- Incorporate live data in RDS into RS queries; Avoid need for ETL pipelines
+- Incorporate live data in RDS into Redshift queries; Avoid need for ETL pipelines
 - Offload computation to remote DBs to reduce data movement
-    - Establish connectivity between RS and RDS/Aurora - VPC subnet or VPC peering
+    - Establish connectivity between Redshift and RDS/Aurora - VPC subnet or VPC peering
-    - Credentials stored in AWS Secrets Manager, inclusdes secrets in IAM role for RS
+    - Credentials stored in AWS Secrets Manager, inclusdes secrets in IAM role for Redshift
     - Connect using `CREATE EXTERNAL SCHEMA`
     - **`SVV_EXTERNAL_SCHEMAS` view contains available external schemas
-- Read-only access to external data sources, costs incurred on external DBs
+- Read-only access to external data sources, costs are incurred on external DBs

 **Redshift System tables and views**** - info about how Redshift is functioning